-Apart from the pressure in solving these problems if possible, it can be challenging to determine the correct diagnosis and select the most appropriate activities that could aid with management.
-I may also need to undertake a full physical assessment or request bloods tests, X-rays, Doppler’s, echocardiograms and 24-hour tapes, in order to identify the underlying problems.
+Apart from the pressure of solving these problems if possible, it can be challenging to determine the correct diagnosis and select the most appropriate activities that could aid with management.
+I may also need to undertake a full physical assessment or request bloods tests, x-rays, Doppler’s, echocardiograms and 24-hour tapes, in order to identify the underlying problems.
 Even though I can refer the patient to see the consultant or an ANP, I may be the only person to see the patient in the team, and I need to assess, investigate, manage and follow up with the patient, which can be challenging.

 What tips would you give another pharmacist considering similar roles?

 They would need to be an experienced pharmacist who is interested in the medical management of patients and working as part of a multidisciplinary team.
 Having a hospital pharmacy background would be beneficial and I would advise pharmacists to be involved in multidisciplinary team meetings, ward rounds, consultant reviews and to take an interest in the whole patient journey.
 Working in outpatient clinics will also provide good experience.

 Pharmacists should be prepared to seek every opportunity to learn, attend conferences and seminars every year.
 Volunteering to take teaching sessions and workshops and ensuring they keep up to date with developments across broad areas of practice is also beneficial.
 Undertaking the independent prescribing programme and performing administrative and letter writing tasks would all be essential.